israpps/PlayStation2-Basic-BootLoader/documentation/configuration.md

 PS2BBL looks for it's config file on the following paths, on this specific order:

 ```
+./CONFIG.INI

+mx4sio:/PS2BBL/CONFIG.INI

+hdd0:/__sysconf/PS2BBL/CONFIG.INI

 mass:/PS2BBL/CONFIG.INI

 mc0:/PS2BBL/CONFIG.INI

 mc1:/PS2BBL/CONFIG.INI
 ```
+> note that hdd and mx4sio paths are only sesrched if you use a version of PS2BBL compatible with those devices

 ## Launch keys